Why Marcus Smart Might Not Get Money He Seeks, Which Is Good For Celtics

-If you’re a Boston Celtics fan hoping to see Marcus Smart in green for at least one more season, you’re likely in luck.
+If you’re a Boston Celtics fan hoping to see Marcus Smart in green for at least one more season, you might be in luck.

 If you’re Marcus Smart and you want, say, $12 to $14 million annually (who wouldn’t?), you might be out of luck.